 House Calls: Readers Offer Corrections

-Answer: Thanks for the information.
+Answer: Thanks for reminding me.